Every now and then, you taste a brand-new flavor in a beer that you aren’t quite sure how to describe.

 In breweries and beer communities around the world, there are certain universal beer terms that describe that-which-cannot-be-described.
 Maybe you’ve heard some, maybe you use some, maybe you hate buzz words and everything they stand for.

-Regardless of you how much you actually know about beer, here’s some common beer terminology you can use to impress your beer drinking friends:
+Regardless of you how much you actually know about beer, here’s some common beer terminology you can use to impress your beer-drinking friends:

-Popular Beer Buzz Words
+Beer Buzz Words and Terms: The Beer Glossary

 ABV: Alcohol by volume.
 The higher the number, the boozier the beer.